vijayladva/vijayladva/README.md

-- 👋 Hi, I’m @vijayladva
+- 👋 Hi, I’m Vijay Ladva
 - 👀 I’m interested in iOS and Android technology’s.
 - 🌱 I’m currently learning Python for backend and website development
-- 📫 How to reach me at skype : live:ladvavijay.programmer
+- 📫 You can reach me at skype : live:ladvavijay.programmer

 <!---
 vijayladva/vijayladva is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.